Maine Rental Agreement

 Maine Landlord Tenant Laws

-• Warranty of Habitability – Maine landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – Maine landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
 Landlords must repair any issues within a reasonable time after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord, terminate the lease, or repair and deduct from the rent.
-Tenants in Maine aren’t allowed to withhold rent.
+Tenants usually aren’t allowed to withhold rent.

 • Evictions – Maine landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
 This means most evictions in Maine take between one week to several months.